Dreams from the 2000s

 Once an opponent of the North-South high-speed railway project in 2010, economist Pham Chi Lan said that in 2003 she experienced the Shinkansen high-speed train and was impressed by the high cost of this type of transport.
 "At that time, Vietnam did not have enough resources for basic investment, so it should not be extravagant," she explained her thoughts.

-Unity is required, no delay.
+Unity is needed, no delay.

 As the current project manager, Deputy Minister of Transport Nguyen Danh Huy said that capital mobilization this time is not as big a challenge as in 2010.
 In 2023, the size of Vietnam's economy has increased nearly 3 times compared to 2010, reaching 430 billion USD.
-It is expected that by the time construction begins in 2027, the size of the economy will reach 564 billion USD.
-Investment resources are no longer a major obstacle.
+It is expected that by the time of construction in 2027, the size of the economy will reach 564 billion USD.
+Investment resources are no longer a big obstacle.

 According to Mr. Tran Quoc Phuong, Deputy Minister of Planning and Investment, the North-South high-speed railway project has a spillover effect on urban development.
 With more than 20 stations from North to South, each station has an attached urban area.
-This is also the driving force for economic development.
+This is also a driving force for economic development.

 According to Minister of Transport Tran Hong Minh, the National Assembly's decision on the investment policy for the North-South high-speed railway project is a "historic decision".
-This is not only a transport project but also a dynamic and symbolic project, creating momentum for the economy, contributing to bringing the country into a new era, an era of national growth as General Secretary To Lam stated.
+This is not only a transport project but also a dynamic and symbolic project, creating momentum for the economy, contributing to bringing the country into a new era, an era of national development as General Secretary To Lam stated.

 THANH LAM